stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 The sun rose higher over gentle slopes of grove and lawn, and heightened the colours of the thousand flowers that starred each knoll and dingle.
-A blessed haze lies upon all this region, wherein is held a little more of the sunlight than other places hold, and a little more of the summer&rsquo;s humming music of birds and bees; so that men walk through it as through a faery place, and feel greater joy and wonder than they ever afterward remember.
+A blessed haze lies upon all this region, wherein is held a little more of the sunlight than other places hold, and a little more of the summer's humming music of birds and bees; so that men walk through it as through a faery place, and feel greater joy and wonder than they ever afterward remember.

-  By noon Carter reached the jasper terraces of Kiran which slope down to the river&rsquo;s edge and bear that temple of loveliness wherein the King of Ilek-Vad comes from his far realm on the twilight sea once a year in a golden palanquin to pray to the god of Oukranos, who sang to him in youth when he dwelt in a cottage by its banks.
+  By noon Carter reached the jasper terraces of Kiran which slope down to the river's edge and bear that temple of loveliness wherein the King of Ilek-Vad comes from his far realm on the twilight sea once a year in a golden palanquin to pray to the god of Oukranos, who sang to him in youth when he dwelt in a cottage by its banks.
 All of jasper is that temple, and covering an acre of ground with its walls and courts, its seven pinnacled towers, and its